 If your proposal complies with the District Plan or a National Environmental Standard, you can apply for a Certificate of Compliance (this is different to a building Code Compliance Certificate).
 This confirms the activity is permitted without resource consent and it's our only way to confirm this formally in writing.

 The current Kaipara District Council Engineering Standards refer to One Tree Point (OTP) for the required vertical datum used in consent applications.
 From 2022 Kaipara District Council will only accept data in the new vertical datum NZVD2016.
 This change is in line with current good practice and allows Kaipara District Council to provide assurance across the District that levels data is consistent.

 The New Zealand Vertical Datum 2016 (NZVD2016) is the official vertical datum for New Zealand and its offshore islands.
 From 27 June 2016 New Zealand Vertical Datum 2016 (NZVD2016) replaced the NZVD2009 as the official national vertical datum for New Zealand.
 NZVD2016 is formally defined in the LINZ standard LINZS25009 (Standard for New Zealand Vertical Datum 2016).

 More information can be found at:

 Early discussions with us will help you make informed decisions about your application and avoid unnecessary processing delays.

-If you have a basic question about a simple project, you may only need an email or phone call with our Resource Consents Help Desk.
+If you have a basic question about a simple project, you may only need an email or telephone call with our Resource Consents Help Desk.
 The Resource Consents Help Desk provides 15 minutes of free assistance.
-Please email email@example.com or call via the Customer Services Centre - 0800 727 059
+Please email email@example.com or call via the Customer Services Centre - 0800 727 059.